cosmosclassroom/cosmosintheclassroom/src/hphys/ps5.3_univ_grav_key.md

 #### 5. A 70.0 kg human standing on Jupiter
 Calculating the force of attraction between the human and Jupiter's center of gravity requires G, (a) Jupiter's radius, and the masses of the two bodies.
 As the human is standing on the surface of Jupiter, the distance between their centers of mass is simply Jupiter's radius (ignoring the height of the human).

 > Note: We are unsure whether or not Jupiter has a surface upon which a person could stand.
+It possibly contains a liquid metallic hydrogen core, but we cannot

 - a.
 Calculating $F_g$ between the two masses at the surface, the distance between the two masses is the radius of the planet.

    |3 sig figs|$F_g = G \frac{m \dot M}{r^2}$|